30 Paleo Ham Recipes to Help You Through the Week

 Chicken wrapped in any kind of bacon has such a lovely flavor, but in this recipe you are adding the fresh rosemary to add an even deeper level of taste.
 Using chicken thighs makes this dish a bit more budget-friendly which is helpful if you have lots of mouths to feed.
 These can easily be turned into bite-size party food by cutting the thighs in half.
 They can then be served on cocktail sticks for easy eating.

-Although succotash is not traditionally Paleo-friendly, this version can be served anytime you would normally have served the ordinary one.
-Basically this is a dish of vegetables, ham and sausage carefully seasoned and served as a main.
-There is a slight hint of spice from the Creole seasoning, but if you don’t like spice you can use different seasoning instead
+Basically this is a dish of vegetables, ham, or sausage carefully seasoned and served as a main.
+If you don’t like spice you can use different seasoning instead.

 – My Heart Beets